A Request From The Pope: Lift Up Your Hearts, Put Down Your Phones

 Pope Francis has a request for his followers: Put away your phones during Mass.

 At a certain point in every service, Francis noted, "the priest says, 'Lift up your hearts.'
-He doesn't tell us to lift up our cell phones to take pictures."
+He doesn't tell us to lift up our cellphones to take pictures."

 The remarks were part of his weekly teachings and readings to a crowd of some 13,000 people on Wednesday at St. Peter's Square in Vatican City.